uni-tue-kn/P4TG/README.md

 This requires a fully setup SDE with set `$SDE` and `$SDE_INSTALL` environment variables.

 Tested on:
-  - SDE 9.9.0
+  - SDE 9.9.0 (up to v2.0.0)
   - SDE 9.13.0

 ### Control plane

 The controller is written in rust and can be started via `docker-compose up`.
 The initial build may take a few minutes.

-The controller then starts a REST-API server at port `P4TG_PORT` (see `docker-compose.yml`) that is used to communicate with the configuration GUI.
+The controller then starts a REST-API server at port `P4TG_PORT` and endpoint `/api` (see `docker-compose.yml`) that is used to communicate with the configuration GUI.
+It also serves the configuration gui at port `P4TG_PORT` and endpoint `/`.

 #### Configuration